joedski/recipebook/recipes/nodejs-server-streamline.md

 ```

 Strangely enough, running this using `child_process/exec` works just fine.
 So that's why for now.
 Something somewhere may not be quoting a string.

+### `import` versus `require`

+Because this is being run through Babel, you can use ES6 `import` syntax to grab node.js modules.
+I don't know if this is recommended or not since you're technically writing to `require` calls, but it looks like `import`s.
+Being able to write `export default <whatever>` is also nice, but is that worth the additional indirection?
+Probably a question you need to answer on whatever project you're working on.